Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Buy if

-You want an easy viewing experience: it's easy to use and is ready to use out-of-the-box.
-Its tabletop design means you just need a flat surface to view the stars.
+You want an easy viewing experience: It's easy to use and ready straight out of the box.
+The tabletop design means you just need a flat surface to view the stars.

-You're looking for a low-risk purchase: as this telescope comes in at under $100, it's in the cheapest price bracket you can realistically get for a telescope.
-So, if you're not totally wowed by your stargazing experience, you haven't broken the bank in the process.
+You're looking for a low-risk purchase: As this telescope comes in at under $100, it's among the cheapest quality telescopes you can get.
+So if you're not totally wowed by your stargazing experience, you haven't broken the bank in the process.

 Don't buy if

-You want to view deep space: unfortunately, this telescope is best suited to viewing the moon and the stars, thanks to its wide field of view.
+You want to view deep space: This telescope is best suited for viewing the moon and the stars, thanks to its wide field of view.
 However, the design and the optics aren't suitable for stunning views of far-out galaxies and nebulas.

-You want crystal clear views: the views from this telescope aren't pin-sharp, which is unfortunate but you also have to bear in mind that at this price point, you can't expect a telescope to compete with the very best models.
+You want crystal clear views: The views from this telescope aren't pin-sharp, but at this price point, you can't expect a telescope to compete with the very best models.

 The bottom line

-🔎 The Celestron FirstScope 76 is ideal for young stargazers and absolute beginners alike, as the name suggests.
-It's easy to use and robust, which is about as much as you can ask for at under $100.
-Sometimes the views can lack clarity but overall, it's a good choice at this price and because of that, it's a low-risk purchase. ★★★
+🔎 The Celestron FirstScope 76 is ideal for young stargazers or absolute beginners, as the name suggests.
+It's easy to use and robust, which is about as much as you can ask for under $100.
+The views can lack clarity but overall, it's a good choice at this price and because of that, it's a low-risk purchase. ★★★

-Aperture: This camera has a 76mm aperture, which probably doesn't let in enough light to view distant, deep-sky objects.
-But it's good enough for getting great views of the moon and nearby stars.
+Aperture: This telescope has a 76mm aperture.
+While that doesn't let in enough light to view distant, deep-sky objects, it's good enough for getting great views of the moon and nearby stars.

-Optics: In our Celestron FirstScope 76 review, we remarked it was a little difficult to collimate (i.e. aligning the mirrors within the tube), which is unfortunate — especially on a telescope aimed at beginners.
-But get past that and you'll find a fast focal ratio and a 300mm focal length, allowing for excellent views of the night sky, particularly the moon's surface.
+Optics: In our Celestron FirstScope 76 review, we remarked it was a little difficult to collimate (i.e. aligning the mirrors within the tube) which is unfortunate, especially on a telescope aimed at beginners.
+But once you get past that, you'll find a fast focal ratio and a 300mm focal length, allowing for excellent views of the night sky.
+With the eyepieces supplied by Celestron, you won't get hugely close-up views of the surface of the moon, but you'll be able to see craters and get a feel for the rugged terrain along the terminator (the point where night meets day).
+The optics do not provide pin-sharp sights through the field of view since the focuser tube is quite loose, but even such basic observations are sure to delight those who have always wanted to get a closer look at the lunar surface without straining their eyes.

-Technology: You won't find advanced technology here, but that's not bad.
-Aimed at beginners, there's nothing complex to learn: it's simply a case of looking through the eyepiece and finding your target.
-We should add that it has a pleasingly fast focal ratio, at least.
+Technology: You won't find advanced technology here, but that's not a bad thing.
+As this scope is aimed at beginners, there's nothing complex to learn: it's simply a case of looking through the eyepiece and finding your target.
+We should add that it has a pleasingly fast focal ratio.

 Quality of build: Considering its price point, this is a surprisingly sturdy telescope.
-We expected it to be much more flimsy than it is, but it feels nicely solid, giving the impression it's more expensive than it actually is.
-Since it's an ideal telescope for younger stargazers, that's no bad thing—it means it can withstand the odd bump and knock.
+We expected it to be quite flimsy but it feels nicely solid, giving the impression it's more expensive than it actually is.
+Since it's an ideal telescope for younger stargazers, it also means it can withstand the odd bump and knock.

 Swipe to scroll horizontally